V4Fire/Client/src/components/friends/module-loader/README.md

 ### loadModules

-Loads modules by the specified paths and dynamically inserted the provided content when it loaded.
+Loads modules by the specified paths and dynamically inserts the provided content when they are loaded.

 ```
 < .container v-async-target